helmgast/lore/docs/Lore v2 refactor.md

 # Lore Refactor

-_Only one thing is contstant, and that is the desire to refactor_
+_Only one thing is constant, and that is the desire to refactor_

 ### Currently, Lore has some fundamental issues: